 The area is managed mainly to provide healthy habitat for wildlife.
 Activities in the area might include birdwatching, butterfly watching, photography, hiking and horseback riding, mountain biking, fishing, hunting in the fall cross-country skiing winter to early spring.
 A cool combo trip might include flyfishing the Yakima and hiking up one of the side canyons or up a ridge to catch some views and see the local flora and fauna.

 However, care should be taken not to disturb the wildlife.
 State law prohibits letting dogs run loose on wildlife lands when wild species are raising their young during spring and summer months.
 Leaving pets at home is a sensible way to keep them safe from rattlesnakes too.

 Wenas Wildlife Area is closely connected to the L.T.
 Murray Wildife area to the north and Oak Creek Wildlife Area to the south.
-Apart from its stands of Garry Oak trees, Oak Creek is well-known for its winter elk herd, which can be seen at feeding stations by ski or snowshoe.
+Apart from its stands of Oregon white oak trees, Oak Creek is well-known for its winter elk herd, which can be seen at feeding stations by ski or snowshoe.

 For more information about these wildife areas, the Washington Department of Fish and Wildlife site listed at the left of the page provides great information.
 Links to other, more in-depth information are provided as well as nearby open spaces and recreation areas.
 Be sure to bring your Washington Department of Fish and Wildlife vehicle use permit to avoid risking a $66 parking ticket - they can be purchased at fishhunt.dfw.wa.gov.